-- OFF (0): Disable all logging. - FATAL (1): Logs severe error events that lead the driver to abort. - ERROR (2): Logs error events that might allow the driver to continue running. - WARNING (3): Logs events that might result in an error if action is not taken.

-- INFO (4): Logs general information that describes the progress of the driver. - DEBUG (5): Logs detailed information that is useful for debugging the driver. - TRACE (6): Logs all driver activity.
+- OFF (0): Disable all logging. - FATAL (1): Logs severe error events that lead the driver to abort. - ERROR (2): Logs error events that might allow the driver to continue running. - WARNING (3): Logs events that might result in an error if action is not taken. - INFO (4): Logs general information that describes the progress of the driver. - DEBUG (5): Logs detailed information that is useful for debugging the driver. - TRACE (6): Logs all driver activity.

-When logging is enabled, the driver produces a log file named oracle_driver.log in the location specified in the Log Path (LogPath) property.
+When logging is enabled, the driver produces a log file named simbaoracleodbcdriver.log at the location that you specify in the Log Path (LogPath) property.

 If you enable the UseLogPrefix connection property, the driver prefixes the log file name with the user name associated with the connection and the process ID of the application through which the connection is made.
-For more information, see UseLogPrefix on page 47.
+For more information, see UseLogPrefix on page 56.